lemon-markets/content-mean-reversion-lemon.markets/README.md

 This repository contains a Python Script that implements the mean reversion strategy using the [lemon.markets](https://www.lemon.markets/) API.
 ## Project Structure
-The models folder contains TradingVenue, with helper functions dedicated to calculating wait times for your mean-reversion trading algorithm when the market is closed.
+The **models** folder contains **TradingVenue.py**, with helper functions dedicated to calculating wait times for your mean-reversion trading algorithm when the market is closed.

-The actual mean reversion is logic is defined in the **main.py** file with mean_reversion() being the main function.
+The actual mean reversion logic is defined in the **main.py** file, with mean_reversion() being the main function.

 ## Set up